Our 16 Root Beer Blind Taste Test Crowned A Surprise Winner

 Bottom Line:

 I liked this a lot.
 I could have used a stronger flavor but the fizz was present and the nose was classic.
-This is what I percieve as a 1950s soda fountain root beer and I’d happily reach for it on a hot day.
+This is what I perceive as a 1950s soda fountain root beer and I’d happily reach for it on a hot day.

 3. JONES ROOT BEER (Taste 1)